 Annual recurring revenue is a key SaaS metric that offers insights into your business’s overall health.
 Since ARR isn’t a static metric, it shows how your decisions have impacted the business’s performance over the years.
 By tracking revenue fluctuations with the help of ARR, you can strategize product development and refine sales and marketing plans as you move forward.
 Overall, ARR is a good indicator of your business’s ability to grow, and it makes it much simpler to gauge the company’s continued success and stay one step ahead.

-Zoho Subscriptions, a robust subscription management platform with enhanced reporting capabilities, tracks metrics like ARR to help you make insightful budget evaluations and forecast revenue.
-Take Zoho Subscriptions for a test drive to see how it can make it easier for you to run your business.
+Zoho Billing, an end-to-end billing management solution with enhanced reporting capabilities, tracks metrics like ARR to help you make insightful budget evaluations and forecast revenue.
+Take Zoho Billing for a test drive to see how it can make it easier for you to run your business.